MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 - `'CLIMATE.REGION'` (You would know this at the time of outage)
 - `'CLIMATE.CATEGORY'` (You would know this at the time of outage)

-All columns that we are using to predict `'CAUSE.CATEGORY'` listed above are information that can be gathered before knowing what the cause of the power outage is and follows the rule of “time of prediction”.
+All columns that we are using to predict `'CAUSE.CATEGORY'` listed above are information that can be gathered before knowing what the cause of the power outage is and following the rule of “time of prediction”.

 **Response Variable**: `'CAUSE.CATEGORY'`